 Several times my mother was admitted to the emergency room and my poor sister would have to do the 4 hour drive down to Fort Lauderdale to help my mother and be her advocate.

-My mother fought this decision for over a year until she finally came to conclusion that it was the best move for her and for us.
+My mother fought this decision with us and other family members for over a year until she finally came to conclusion that it was the best move for her and for us.

-We had to be careful not to force her into it – we had to keep talking about it and laying out the facts and try to be as reasonable about why we thought the move would benefit everyone.
+We had to be careful not to force her into it.
+We had to keep talking about it and laying out the facts and try to be as reasonable as we could be about why we thought the move would benefit everyone.

-As I said she finally did move but honestly – she was never ever happy about it.
+As I said, she finally did move but honestly she was never ever happy about it.
 Resented it until the day she passed away and she let us know that she resented it daily.

 In the case of my mother, we tried very hard to listen to what she needed and wanted so that we could work with her to give her those things.
 For example:

 - She insisted on living in a one story single family house.

 - She insisted on having a back yard with a view.

 - She insisted on a specific floor plan with the kitchen in the back.

 - She insisted on having a living room that would accommodate her furniture and other large items.